engagingnewsproject/enp-platform/wp-content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 3.5.4 (21 April 2021) =
+= 3.5.5 (07 June 2021) =

 *Changes:*

-* The Date Field is now the Date/Time Field.
-This field now allows for Date, Time, and Date & Time selection.
+* Added support for Google Recaptcha V3.
+* Added a new option to resend email actions from the submissions table.
+* Added the ability to export multiple form submission CSVs at once.

 *Bugs:*

-* Fixed a bug that caused ReCaptcha fields to fail if more than one appeared on the page.
+* Fixed a bug that caused an extra : to be shown in the date field on older forms.
-* Fixed a conflict with iThemes that was causing a fatal error.
+* Fixed a bug with field settings that caused some settings to not show when they should have.
+* Multiple Recaptchas on the same page should work properly.

 == Changelog ==

+= 3.5.5 (07 June 2021) =

+*Changes:*

+* Added support for Google Recaptcha V3.
+* Added a new option to resend email actions from the submissions table.
+* Added the ability to export multiple form submission CSVs at once.

+*Bugs:*

+* Fixed a bug that caused an extra : to be shown in the date field on older forms.
+* Fixed a bug with field settings that caused some settings to not show when they should have.
+* Multiple Recaptchas on the same page should work properly.

 = 3.5.4 (21 April 2021) =